jonnymind/SIRPAS/Source/Rulebook/Combat/Basic_Combat.md

 skill description under the _base damage_ voice; usually, it's computed adding the success margin of the contest to some attribute based modifier.

-The _dominance_ of the skill, and eventually, of the used weapon is then added to the _base damage_; other modifiers (i.e. temporary magic incantation) might further be applied.
+The _dominance_ of the skill, and eventually of the used weapon, is added to the _base damage_; other modifiers (i.e. temporary magic incantation) might further be applied.
 The final total damage delivered is called _active damage_ (__AD__).